Top 10 Problems you may face on Everest Base Camp Trek

 Yaks on Everest 1

-Mule and yak caravans have been a common sight along the Everest Base Camp trek in Nepal.
-These animals are used to transport goods and supplies to the various villages and tea houses along the trail, as there are no roads or vehicles in many parts of the trekking route.
+Mule and yak caravans have been a common sight along Nepal’s Everest Base Camp trek.
+These animals transport goods and supplies to the various villages and tea houses along the trail, as there are no roads or vehicles in many parts of the trekking route.

 While mule and yak caravans are essential for transporting heavy loads, they can sometimes create challenges for trekkers.
 Here are some potential issues associated with them: